-- The DNS is a highly decentralised data contents over much of the Inter - The DNS data model also in the point of the points within the database - The DNS nar protocol includes query fallback to increase the rob - It all sou.
-It the DNS highly diverse and extensively decentralized.
+- The DNS is a highly decentralised data stributes its contents over much of the International stributes its str - The DNS data model also in the points within the database - The DNS nar the roby and the centralisation - It all sou. ... the DNS highly diverse and extensively decentraliced.